cncf/tag-security/publications/authoring-guidelines.md

-# Publishing Guidelines and Standards
+# Authoring Guidelines and Standards

 The purpose of these guidelines is to ensure the production of high-quality, consistent, and impactful publications.
 Most pieces are authored as collaborative knowledge production efforts within working groups, under the guidance of a chair or technical leader.
 The topics tend to be sharp under the purview of a working group, for instance, “Software Supply Chain Best Practices,” “Secure Software Factory,” or “Open and Secure - A Manual for Practicing Threat Modeling to Assess and Fortify Open Source Security,” but sometimes cover broader themes like cloud native security white papers, the lexicon, and use cases and personas.